freddiebell88/homepare/homepare/README.md

 ## Project description

-Our final project is a checklist app made for homehunters as they view homes for sale.
-The user can search listings, add listings to their collections, and the app comes with a personalized checklist that compares each home listing's data to the user's personal preferences.
+HomePare is a home comparison tool for prospective home buyers.
+Users can record their personal home preferences, search for home listings, sort listings into collections, and view a personalized checklist that compares home listing data to their own personal preferences.

-The app begins with registration for a new user, where they will be prompted to fill out their basic account information.
-Then, the first time user will be led to a page with a questionnaire that records the data and once confirmed will lead the user to their dashboard.
-From there, users now have access to their listings and their collections on their dashboard, as well as a menu bar with other options.
-A user can use the menu to navigate to "Add a listing", which will open a page with a search bar where users can search for a home using its address.
-When they click search, they'll see a listing for that home, which they can add to their collections or listings.
-They can continue searching and adding homes, or they can navigate to other pages, including a checklist page which shows users their preferences.
-Users can edit their preferences questions on an edit page, where they can choose to update individual information as they choose to.
-The users can also navigate to a user account page where they can update their account information, or logout.
+The app begins with registration where a new user is prompted to fill out basic account information.
+First time users are then led to a questionnaire to identify and record their home preferences (number of bedrooms, bathrooms, etc.).
+Once a user completes the questionnaire, they are redirected to their user dashboard.

+From the dashboard a user has options to search for listings and add them to their collection, view and edit their checklist results, and modify their user account information.
+When adding listings, a user has the option to simply add it to a provided default collection (My List) or create their own collections.
+A second comparison feature is accessible when a user views a collection.
+The user can select multiple listings within an expanded collection and then compare them against each other and their own preferences in a chart.

 ## Technologies Used